-2 UK References Rol References Paragraph 2006 Act and the 2008 Regulations (unless otherwise stated) 1963 Act 7 1983 Act 1986 Act 1990 Act GAR 1992 CIR 1992 IUR 1996 A4.35 Paragraph 24(1) of Schedule 1 to the Regulations edili 25.0 Paragraph 11(1) of the Schedule Regulation 15 (applying the Schedule to the 1986 Act) Paragraph 33(1) of Part I of the Schedule and paragraph 1 of Part II of the Schedule Paragraph 5(2) of Part II of the Schedule and paragraph 13 of Part IV of the Schedule A4.35 Paragraph 32(5) of Schedule 1 to the Regulations Paragraph 19(5) of the Schedule ,ir Regulation 15 (applying the Schedule to the 1986 Act) Paragraph 41(4) of Part I of the Schedule and paragraph 1 of Part II of the Schedule Paragraph 15(2) of Part II of the Schedule and paragraph 13 of Part IV of the Schedule A4.38 LLP Regulations There is no equivalent lrish LLP legislation. gislation.
-A4.42 Building Societies Act 1986 Building Societies Act 1 1989, Part V 989, Part VII, Section 77(1) er of US A4.42 Charities Act 2011 and Regulations made thereunder Section 48 of the Charities Act 2009 provides that all charities are to prepare an annual statement of accounts, the form and content of which can be prescribed by Regulations of the Minister.
+UK references Rol references Paragraph 2006 Act and the 2008 Regulations (unless otherwise stated) 1963 Act 1983 Act 1986 Act 1990 Act GAR 1992 CIR 1992 IUR 1996 A4.35 Paragraph 24(1) of Schedule 1 to the Regulations Paragraph 11(1) of the Schedule Regulation 15 (applying the Schedule to the 1986 Act) Paragraph 33(1) of Part I of the Schedule and paragraph 1 of Part II of the Schedule Paragraph 5(2) of Part II of the Schedule and paragraph 13 of Part IV of the Schedule A4.35 Paragraph 32(5) of Schedule 1 to the Regulations Paragraph 19(5) of the Schedule Regulation 15 (applying the Schedule to the 1986 Act) Paragraph 41(4) of Part I of the Schedule and paragraph 1 of Part II of the Schedule Paragraph 15(2) of Part II of the Schedule and paragraph 13 of Part IV of the Schedule A4.38 LLP Regulations There is no equ There is no equivalent Irish legislation. slation.
+A4.42 Building Societies Act 1986 Building Societi es Act 1989, Par Building Societies Act 1989, Part VII, Section 77(1) A4.42 Charities Act 2011 and regulations made thereunder Section 48 of the Charities Act content of which can be presc commenced and no Regulatio published.
+Charity companies with the Companies Acts.
+Sect of gain by the members" must many Irish charity companies. e Charities Act 2C n can be prescrib d no Regulations ity companies an nies Acts.
+Sectior nembers" must pr ity companies.
+Section 48 of the Charities Act 2009 provides that all charities are to prepare an annual statement of accounts, the form and content of which can be prescribed by Regulations of the Minister.
 Section 48 is, at the date of publication of this FRS, not commenced and no Regulations regarding the form and content of charities' annual statements of accounts have been published.
 Charity companies are required to prepare financial statements which give a true and fair view in accordance with the Companies Acts.
-Sections 148(3) and 150(4) of the 1963 Act require that companies "not trading for the acquisition of gain by the members" must prepare Companies Act accounts (ie not IFRS accounts), and this definition may apply to many Irish charity companies. ies Act 2000 prescribed gulations re panies are s.
-Sections s" must pre banies.
-9 provides that all by Regulations of egarding the form required to prepa 148(3) and 150(4 pare Companies l charities are top of the Minister.
-St n and content of (are financial state 1) of the 1963 Act Act accounts (ie repare an annual ection 48 is, at the charities' annual si ments which give require that compt not IFRS account statement of accou date of publicatio tatements of acco a true and fair vie anies "not trading s), and this definit unts, the form and n of this FRS, not unts have been w in accordance for the acquisition tion may apply to
+Sections 148(3) and 150(4) of the 1963 Act require that companies "not trading for the acquisition of gain by the members" must prepare Companies Act accounts (i.e. not IFRS accounts), and this definition may apply to many Irish charity companies.
+Il charities are to positive Minister.
+Son and content of are financial state 4) of the 1963 Act Act accounts (i.e. repare an annual section 48 is, at the charities' annual streents which give require that compare not IFRS account tatement of accoudate of publication atements of accoateure and fair vieuries "not trading finies", and this definit ints, the form and not this FRS, not unts have been we in accordance for the acquisition tion may apply to